OCHA-DAP/hdx-python-scraper/docs/main.md

 column.
 For example, the formula “get_fraction_str(phase3, population)” takes the sum of all phase 3 values for an admin 1 and divides it by the sum of all population values for an admin 1.

-mustbepopulated determines if values are included or not.
+mustbepopulated determines if values are included or not and is by default False.
 If it is True, then only when all columns in input_cols for the row are populated is the value included.
 This means that when using multiple summed columns together in a formula, the number of values that were summed in each column will be the same.
 The last formula uses “#population” which is replaced by the population for the admin (which has been previously obtained by another mini scraper).

      fsnwg:
         dataset: "cadre-harmonise"